StreamingManager (Streaming Cache)

 fn main() {

-// Retrieve from cache - returns a streaming body
+// Retrieve from cache - body is streamed from disk!

 if let Some((response, policy)) = cached {